As GOP works to block Biden's health care pick, Democrats are reportedly unworried

-President Joe Biden's pick for health secretary faces two days of contentious Senate hearings.
-Republicans are portraying the Californian as unfit but Democrats are unfazed, accusing the GOP of playing politics despite the pandemic.
+WASHINGTON — President Joe Biden’s pick for health secretary, Xavier Becerra, faces two days of contentious Senate hearings.
+Republicans are portraying the Californian as unfit, but Democrats are unfazed, accusing the GOP of playing politics despite the coronavirus pandemic.

 Republican opposition has grown louder ahead of his nomination hearings.
 On Monday, Sens.
 John Kennedy of Louisiana and Tom Cotton of Arkansas released a letter in which they asked Biden to withdraw the nomination, calling Becerra “unfit for any position of public trust.”
 Senate Minority Leader Mitch McConnell of Kentucky has called him “famously partisan.”
 And the political group Heritage Action for America launched a cable and digital ad campaign against Becerra.